primus-labs/zkFHE-Network-Docs/zkFHE-Network.md

 * **Worker Management**: Worker registration and staking, updating Worker information, obtaining Worker information, and Worker exiting PADO Network.
 * **Task Management:** Receive confidential computing tasks submitted by SDK, receive zkFHE computing results submitted by Worker and verify the results, and obtain pending tasks and completed tasks.
-* **Fee Management:** Settle the Network Consumer's fee to the Data Provider and Worker.
+* **Fee Management:** Settle the Caller's fee to the Data Provider and Worker.
 * **Worker Incentive:** Responsible for the calculation of reward and penalty funds, providing rewards to honest and stable Workers and penalties to dishonest and unstable Workers.

 #### PADO SDK

 PADO SDK is a collection of developer development tools.
 Developers can use the confidential computing capabilities of PADO Network through the SDK and develop various confidential computing applications based on PADO Network.
 PADO SDK consists of the following parts:

-* **Key Management:** Responsible for providing zkFHE key generation and management interfaces to Data Provider and Network Consumer.
+* **Key Management:** Responsible for providing zkFHE key generation and management interfaces to Data Provider and Caller.
 * **Upload Data:** Responsible for encrypting Data Provider data and then uploading the encrypted data to the Storage Blockchain.
-* **Submit Task:** Provide Network Consumers with the ability to submit confidential computing tasks and pay fees.
+* **Submit Task:** Provide Callers with the ability to submit confidential computing tasks and pay fees.
-* **Get Result:** Provide the confidential computing task results to the Network Consumer.
-The Network Consumer obtains the encrypted results and then decrypts them locally.
+* **Get Result:** Provide the confidential computing task results to the Caller.
+The Caller obtains the encrypted results and then decrypts them locally.
 * **Developer Tool:** Compilation and debugging tools for developers.

 #### PADO Scan